min2ha/ukwa-site/content/target/70723/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Raab and Barnier claim progress but no Irish breakthrough

 EU negotiator Michel Barnier told journalists that remaining "bones of contention" between the two sides were being steadily eliminated with particular progress on issues of security, judicial and defence co-operation after "long" talks on Friday August 31st.
 He said the "building blocks" of an agreement were falling into place.